Language

 Bidirectional Translation

-Convert text to Morse code and decode Morse code back to text seamlessly
+Convert text to Morse code and decode Morse code back to readable text, with results updating instantly as you type.

 Audio Playback

-Listen to Morse code through your speakers using the Web Audio API with smooth tone generation
+Hear the Morse code through your speakers using the Web Audio API, with smooth tone generation and a live progress bar.

 Adjustable Speed

-Control playback speed from 5 to 40 words per minute (WPM) using the PARIS standard timing
+Set playback from 5 to 40 words per minute using PARIS standard timing, from a beginner pace to fast copy.

 Adjustable Frequency

-See each character represented as dots and dashes with the corresponding letter shown below
+See each character drawn as dots and dashes with its letter shown below, so the pattern is easy to read at a glance.

 Reference Chart

-Quick-access chart showing Morse code for all letters (A-Z), numbers (0-9), and common punctuation marks
+A quick-access chart shows Morse for all letters A–Z, digits 0–9, and common punctuation marks.

 Copy to Clipboard